Early Fault-Tolerant Quantum Algorithms in Practice: Application to Ground-State Energy Estimation: The LT algorithm in practice

 \subsection{Hamiltonian simulation}

 It's customary to quantify resource requirements in terms of calls to the time evolution oracle $\mathcal{U}(n\tau)$.
 However, a practical implementation necessitates an understanding of how to drive the dynamics efficiently.
-In order to keep the Heisenberg scaling, it is necessary to use asymptotically optimal methods based on linear combinations of unitaries (LCU) and qubitization \cite{low_hamiltonian_2019, child_lcu}, generally scaling as $\mathcal{O}(\norm{\mathcal{H}}_1 \tau D + \log{\epsilon^{-1}})$ queries to the LCU decomposition.
+In order to keep the Heisenberg scaling, it is necessary to use asymptotically optimal methods based on linear combinations of unitaries (LCU) \cite{low_hamiltonian_2019, child_lcu}, generally scaling as $\mathcal{O}(\norm{\mathcal{H}}_1 \tau D + \log{\epsilon^{-1}})$ queries to the LCU decomposition.
 However, they come with significant drawbacks, such as requiring multiple ancillary qubits, high connectivity and a usual high pre\hyp factor.
 Therefore, we opt to utilize product formulas (PF) based on $p$\hyp order Trotter-Suzuki decomposition~\cite{SUZUKI1990319}, with an error scaling as $\epsilon \leq C (\tau D)^{p+1}/r^{p}$, and $r$ the number of Trotter steps and $C$ a prefactor depending on the commutators \cite{childs_theory_2021}, which can be determined specifically for each system, e.g. spins \cite{PNAS_spins}, the Hubbard model \cite{campbell2021early} or neutrinos \cite{amitrano2023trapped}.
-This choice is motivated by two key factors: firstly, PFs do not entail ancilla overhead or costly control operations, and they often outperform what is theoretically guaranteed, even when limited to the low-energy regime~\cite{hejazi2024better}.
+This choice is motivated by two key factors: firstly, PFs do not entail ancilla overhead or costly control operations, and they often outperform what is theoretically guaranteed, even more when limited to the low-energy regime~\cite{hejazi2024better}.
 To contain the error below $\epsilon$, we can choose

-By doing so, we lose the Heisenberg scaling but retain quantum circuits that are resilient to the restrictions of early FTQC devices in the sense that they do not require expensive operations.
-In fact, for $d$-local Hamiltonians, PFs can leverage vanishing commutators and achieve better scaling than using qubitization, at least when the desired error is above some threshold.
+By doing so, we lose the Heisenberg scaling but have quantum circuits that are resilient to the restrictions of early FTQC devices.
+In fact, for $d$-local Hamiltonians, PFs can leverage vanishing commutators and achieve better scaling in the system size than using qubitization \cite{amitrano2023trapped}.
 Moreover, since the Fourier coefficients decay as $1/x$, we are more likely to run short-time simulations, which is the strong suit of PFs.
 This intuition is supported by our numerical experiments in Sec.~\ref{sec:res}, where good energy estimation is obtained even for circuits constrained to relatively low depths.

 Although we do not explicitly delve into these techniques, various enhancements for product formulas exist, including but not limited to randomization \cite{Childs2019fasterquantum,doubling_random_berry, PhysRevA_random_knee}, multi-product formulas \cite{Faehrmann2022randomizingmulti, CarreraVazquez2023wellconditioned}, qDRIFT compilation \cite{QDrift, concentration,qDRIFT_Kiss, nakaji_qswift_2023}, and composite formulas \cite{Rajput2022hybridizedmethods,Hagan2023compositequantum}.
 Since those techniques trade the circuit's depth with additional measurements, they are well suited for early FTQC, warranting further investigation in more targeted studies.